tessel/t1-docs/tutorials/connect-arduino-tessel.md

 }, 3000);
 ```

-Run the code with `tessel run uart.js`, or if you want this to be persistant through power cycles, `tessel push uart.js`.
+Run the code with `tessel run uart.js`, or if you want this to be persistent through power cycles, `tessel push uart.js`.

 ##Step 5: Test it
 You should be able to go into the Arduino console and see the blue and green LEDs on Tessel change as you enter a "1" or a "2".